Rene-007/atomicDDA/340_advancedDDA_GPU-optimized/README.md

 ## Background and Implementation

 One big bottleneck when working with GPUs is the data transfer from the CPU to the GPU and back.
 One can optimize it, but it is best to just avoid it.
 So, instead of creating the `fftA` on the GPU, gathering it with the CPU and then directly send it to the GPU again, it might be better to just leave it on the GPU.
 In Matlab this is not straight forward as it does not support memory management via references.
 But a suitable way to achieve it is by allocating the memory for `fftA` already in the *main program* and then pass `fftA` to the `create_fftA_gpu.m` function and return it back.
-This seems to work.
+At least this seems to work.

 Another point, that is good to know, is that GPUs are optimized for single-precision floating point operations or short `f32` operations.
 However, Matlab uses by default `f64` double-precision floating point values which is a sensible choice for numerical computations as it reduces the impact of round-off errors.
-I think, everybody can see the mismatch here.
-Fortunately, probably due to robustness of the FFT algorithm, `f32` values seems to be good enough for our problem.
-Hence, the `single` keyword was applied to all data structures.
+However, probably due to robustness of the FFT algorithm, `f32` values seems to be good enough for our problem.
+Hence, the `single` keyword was applied to all data structures to force Matlab to use `f32` values.

-Finally, the CCG solver was removed, as the QMR is just faster.
+Finally, as QMR is just faster the CCG solver was removed to clean up the code.

 ## Code Changes